sillsdev/LfMerge/README.md

 ## Development

-The `master` branch in this repository is where most development happens (it would be called `develop` if we were strictly following a Git-Flow naming scheme).
-The `live` branch is what release images are built from.
-Pushing to the `live` branch will build the Docker image, then if the build succeeds, it will tag the built commit with the version number with a `v` prefix (e.g., `v2.0.123`) and tag the Docker image with the unprefixed version number (e.g., `lfmerge:2.0.123`).
+The `develop` branch in this repository is where most development happens.
+The `master` branch is what release images are built from.
+Pushing to the `master` branch will build the Docker image, then if the build succeeds, it will tag the built commit with the version number with a `v` prefix (e.g., `v2.0.123`) and tag the Docker image with the unprefixed version number (e.g., `lfmerge:2.0.123`).

-The `live` branch is expected to be **fast-forwarded**, with no merge commits, from the `master` branch.
+The `master` branch is expected to be **fast-forwarded**, with no merge commits, from the `develop` branch.
 When you want to push a new release, please do:

-1. `git checkout master`
+1. `git checkout develop`
 1. `git pull --ff-only` to make sure you have the latest merged PRs
 1. Deal with any merge conflicts, then run `git pull --ff-only` again if there were any conflicts
-1. Once there are no merge conflicts, `git checkout live`
+1. Once there are no merge conflicts, `git checkout master`
-1. `git merge --ff-only master`
+1. `git merge --ff-only develop`
-1. If no merge conflicts, `git push live`
+1. If no merge conflicts, `git push master`

 ## Building